- Student AffairsStudent Affairs

 During preregistration, the instructor’s permission is required if the course information so indicates; during the add/drop period, the instructor’s permission is required for all Five College Interchange courses.
 Permission can usually be obtained via email.

-A student may elect no more than two Five College courses in any one semester.
+An Amherst student may enroll in no more than two courses at the other four campuses in any one semester.

-Detailed information about each of the programs and activities profiled here can be found on the Five College website.
+Detailed information about each of the Five College academic programs and activities profiled can be found on the Five College website.

 A variety of cooperative arrangements give students special options for developing concentrations not available on their own individual campuses or for taking part in field studies, student research forums or special events.
-In addition to the two Five College departments — Astronomy and Dance — Five College programs offer unique opportunities for study and research, including a major in film studies and a major in architectural studies.
+In addition to the two Five College departments — Astronomy and Dance — Five College programs offer unique opportunities to Amherst College students for study and research, including a major in film studies and a major in architectural studies and certificates in 13 other areas.
 Programs in coastal and marine sciences and in geology offer partially subsidized field research trips.
 The Five College Program in Peace and World Security Studies (PAWSS) mounts lectures and other special events and has extensive information on careers in the field, both in print and on the PAWSS website.
 The Five College Early Music program supports an active collegium and several ensembles and arranges for instruction on period instruments. (“Painless auditions” for the ensembles are scheduled in the fall and spring.)
-A student wishing to develop a concentration comparable to a minor may elect to earn a Five College Certificate in any of the following fields: African studies; Asian/Pacific/American studies; Buddhist studies; culture, health and science; ethnomusicology; internationl relations; Latin American, Caribbean and Latino studies; logic; Middle Eastern studies; Native American Indian studies; queer and sexuality studies; Russian, East European and Eurasian studies; and sustainability studies.
+A student wishing to develop a concentration comparable to a minor may elect to earn a Five College Certificate in any of the following fields: African studies; Asian/Pacific/American studies; Buddhist studies; culture, health and science; ethnomusicology; international relations; Latin American, Caribbean and Latino studies; logic; Middle Eastern studies; Native American and indigenous studies; queer and sexuality studies; Russian, East European and Eurasian studies; and sustainability studies.

-Fare-free bus service among the five campuses is provided for students seven days a week during the academic year.
+Fare-free bus service among the five campuses is provided for students seven days a week during the academic year by the Pioneer Valley Transit Authority (PVTA).
 Students may be asked to present institutional IDs.
-Buses run approximately every 10 to 20 minutes during peak-use hours on weekdays, and express runs have been added to some routes.
+Buses run approximately every 20 to 30 minutes during peak-use hours on weekdays, and express runs have been added to some routes.
 The longest distance between any two campuses is 12 miles.
 Copies of the bus schedule are available on the buses and at www.umass.edu/campus_services/transit.

 The Five College library catalog enables students to search the combined collections without leaving their own dorm rooms.
 In addition, students and faculty from the Five Colleges may check out books from any of the institutional libraries and some branch libraries by using their own home campus ID cards.
 They may also go online to request books to be delivered to their home campuses.
 Borrowers must abide by the regulations of the lending library but may return borrowed materials at their home campuses.